-We classify shelter volunteers on four levels:
+We classify shelter volunteers on three levels:

 Lead Volunteers are highly experienced volunteers who are trained and knowledgeable on all aspects of the organization, available to answer questions, and provide direction or guidance as needed to new volunteers and/or visitors to the shelter.

 All volunteers are asked to make a commitment of at least 2 hours per month for at least 6 months each year and must attend a Basic Orientation class.
 This helps cover all aspects of volunteering and all areas where we can use help help.
 Families with children between the ages 10-15 years of age and individuals between the ages of 16-17 years of age must also attend a Dog Handling class before they can begin to help with the dogs.

 Want to get started?
 Please complete and submit the online or paper Volunteer Application.

 Once your application has been received and reviewed, our Orientation Coordinator will invite you to the next available class.

 For groups or individuals who are interested in volunteering on a one-time or for a limited number of hours, the shelter offers an opportunity for those working on a special project, interested in team-building or community outreach.
 These types of projects are defined and limited to a set number of hours.
 If the service project involves anyone under 18-years of age, a parental release is required.
 Due to space limitations at the shelter, groups are limited to a maximum of 10 people.
 All service projects must be scheduled when the shelter is closed to the public.

 If interested in this type of project, please complete the Service Project form.